 Arrange the strawberry halves on top of the batter and sprinkle with sugar.
 Don’t omit the sugar here; it balances the tartness of the berries and forms a deliciously crisp crust on top the cake.

-Bake for about 70 minutes, then cool on rack.
+Bake for 10 minutes, then reduce the heat to 325° and bake for 60 minutes more.
+Cool on a rack.
 The cake is delicious warm or room temperature, served plain, alongside vanilla ice cream or topped with sweetened whipped cream.

 This recipe, sent to me by Karen Tannenbaum, is modestly adapted from Martha Stewart Living (June 2005).
 My only changes were to reduce the quantity of strawberries by 1/4 pound and alter the method of making the batter.
 Too see the original recipe and read the rave reviews, click here.